Stock Markets Rise As Traders Consider US Rate Outlook - UrduPoint

 "The US central bank remains on track to cut rates twice this year, most likely starting at its September meeting," said Solita Marcelli at UBS Group AG.

-Oil dropped further after losing more than three percent Wednesday on figures showing a forecast-busting build-up in US stockpiles that raised questions about demand in the world's top economy.
+Oil prices were mixed after losing more than three percent Wednesday on figures showing a forecast-busting build-up in US stockpiles that raised questions about demand in the world's top economy.

 Relief that Israel had held off any retaliation for the weekend's missile attack by Iran -- soothing fears of a conflict between the Middle East foes -- also weighed on oil prices.

-Foreign exchange markets are also being closely followed after the dollar pushed uncomfortably higher against its peers.
+Foreign exchange markets are also being closely followed after the dollar pushed uncomfortably higher against its peers as hopes for quick US rate cuts evaporate.

 Particularly in focus are the yen and won after US Treasury Secretary Janet Yellen joined her Japanese and South Korean counterparts in saying they were keeping an eye on movements.